-The new brand of trade deals like TTIP and CETA will create new markets for the private sector by opening up public services and government spending to unrestricted competition from wholly or partly US-owned, profit-driven corporations.
-The fear is that, if agreed, TTIP will change the whole emphasis of NHS health care: the priority will become the rights of transnational corporations rather than the care of patients.
+The new brand of trade deals like TTIP and CETA will create new markets for the private sector by opening up public services and government spending to unrestricted competition from multinational, profit-driven corporations.
+In the UK, the fear has been that, if agreed, TTIP, TiSA or CETA would change the whole emphasis of NHS health care: the priority would become the rights of transnational corporations rather than the care of patients.

 Investor protection measures like ICS and the NHS

 Take the example of investor protection measure, namely Investor-State Dispute Settlement (ISDS) or the Investment Court System (ICS).
 With either measure, TTIP will give US or Canadian based investors the right to claim massive compensation if a member state government introduces policy initiatives that could potentially reduce those investors’ profits.
 Plus, CETA and TTIP include a ‘stabilisation’ clause to ensure that ICS (or ISDS) will remain in force to protect investors’ profits for 20 years after a member state leaves the agreement – long enough to do irreparable damage to the NHS (http://www.mishcon.com/assets/managed/docs/downloads/doc_2850/TTIP_Project_v6_PJ_PROOF.pdf).